GiovanniSalvi/New_Library/README.md

 * Implement the app, adding E-Commerce functionality.

-* Implement the app, adding on mongo.db a new database collection with users who are supposed to run the website,a librarian or anyone working in a library, which is the reason why this app is built.
+* Implement the app, adding on mongo.db a new database collection with Superusers who are supposed to use the website,a librarian or anyone in charge to run Library's database.

-* Implement the app, adding a functionality which allows to calculate the monthly library revenue.
+* Implement the app, adding a functionality which allows to calculate the monthly Library revenue.

 * Implement the app, adding an Authentication and Security functionality.